-ORDERED AND ADJUDGED that there are no court orders with regard to custody, visitation or maintenance to be continued; and it is further entered between the parties, and it is further
+ORDERED AND ADJUDGED that there are no court orders with regard to custody, visitation or maintenance to be continued; and it is further

 ORDERED AND ADJUDGED that no maintenance was awarded because [X] neither party seeks maintenance, OR [] the Guideline Award of Maintenance under the Maintenance Guidelines Law (L. 2015, c.
 269) was zero, OR [] the Court has denied the request for maintenance, and it is further